 Main Subheading

 This structural coloration is responsible for the shimmering, metallic appearance of many hummingbird feathers.
-The angle at which light hits these feathers affects the color we perceive, which explains why a hummingbird's plumage can appear to change hues as it moves.
+In real terms, the angle at which light hits these feathers affects the color we perceive, which explains why a hummingbird's plumage can appear to change hues as it moves.
 While both male and female hummingbirds possess this structural coloration, the intensity and distribution of these colors often differ significantly, especially during breeding season.
 These differences are often dictated by sexual selection pressures, where males evolve elaborate displays to attract females.

 Comprehensive Overview